South Gare: Single Day Workshop

 Developing visual story telling & project based approaches to photography

-* Why not combine this workshop with the Hidden North Yorkshire workshop and make a weekend of it, we can advise on some options of places to stay near by *
+* Why not combine this workshop with the North Yorkshire Hidden Gems and make a weekend of it, we can advise on some options of places to stay near by *

 The river Tees slices through the heart of Cleveland.
 It has been the area's lifeline to the world for centuries.
 At the river mouth, the man-made South Gare stands out into the North Sea like a protective arm.
 Often windswept and cruel in winter, the gare can provide a pleasant walk and interesting views on a summer's day when the wind blows off the land.
 With mammoth ships from all over the globe gliding past, the river reflects sunlight like a glittering array of polished metal plates.
 On the other side of the breakwater the sea laps lazily at the foot of the lighthouse, breaking onto a band of golden sand that garnishes the coast eastwards to Huntcliff seven miles away.